The NO

 4. I get the honor of changing their names, if desired.
 Just like you chose the names of your kids, I got to do the same!
 I decided to slightly alter one of their first names, gave them new middle names, and of course their last name changed to mine.

 5. They are issued new birth certificates with their new names and only me listed as the parent.
 Talk about a whole new identity!!
+I still have their originals of course.

 6. I will receive a monthly subsidy from the State of Texas until they each turn 18!
 The amount is approximately half of what I received for foster care.